Accountant Southend

 HMRC does conduct random checks at a rate of 7% per year.
 However, they will not turn up unannounced; HMRC will usually contact you beforehand by phone or post to request various pieces of information, and to schedule a visit.
 It is important to respond to any HMRC correspondence about tax investigations as soon as possible in order to avoid penalties.

-How Will I Know if HMRC Are Investigating Me?
+How Do I Know If HMRC Are Investigating Me?

 HMRC will not turn up out of the blue to conduct a tax investigation; you will be notified by phone or post when HMRC opens a case on your business.
 They will either request information or simply inform you that an investigation has been opened.